 The Comprehensive Connecticut Property Division Guide

-How to divide property is one of the most important issues in divorces.
+How to divide property is one of the most critical issues in divorces.
 And, it’s one of the most confusing.
-There are no set formulas or rules on how property will be divided.
-The good news is that creates tremendous flexibility for experienced divorce attorneys to craft an individualized approach.
-In order to prepare to make solid and informed decisions, you need to understand how property division works.
+Connecticut has no set formulas or rules on how to divide property.
+The good news is that it creates tremendous flexibility for experienced divorce attorneys to craft an individualized approach.
+To prepare to make solid and informed decisions, you need to understand how property division works.
 Our Comprehensive Connecticut Property Division Guide tells you everything you need to know about property division in Connecticut.
-Read: Property Division: The Comprehensive Connecticut Guide

 To start making a plan for your divorce, reach out.
 Our first step at Freed Marcroft, the Goals & Planning Conference, is designed to get to the heart of your problem and unveil your true goals.
 We analyze those goals, plus the facts of your case, and present you with recommendations and options to move forward.